-You can create the effect of wind on your terrain by adding one or more objects with Wind Zone components.
-Trees within a wind zone will bend in a realistic animated fashion and the wind itself will move in pulses to create natural patterns of movement among the tree.
+To create the effect of wind on your Terrain, you can add one or more GameObjects with Wind Zone components.
+Trees within a wind zone bend in a realistic animated fashion, and the wind itself moves in pulses to create natural patterns of movement among the trees.

-The main use of wind is to animate trees but it can also affect particles generated by a particle system using the External Forces module.
-See the reference page for Particle Systems for further details.
+The main use of wind is to animate trees, but it can also affect particles in a Particle System if that Particle System uses the External Forces module module.
+See the Particle System reference page for further details.

 Added new screenshot and links to other resources